2026 Date Announced

 ABOUT THE MARTIN-LYSICRATES PRIZE

-The inspiration for the Martin Lysicrates Prize is the Great Dionysia Ancient Greek theatre festivals where the city of Athens stopped, spirited audiences converged, new plays were watched, and the people effectively chose their annual award-winning playwright.
-The Martin Lysicrates Prize honours past tradition and today’s young people by weaving democratic ideals and new cultural experiences together.
+The inspiration for the Martin-Lysicrates Prize is the Great Dionysia Ancient Greek theatre festivals where the city of Athens stopped, spirited audiences converged, new plays were watched, and the people effectively chose their annual award-winning playwright.
+The Martin-Lysicrates Prize honours past tradition and today’s young people by weaving democratic ideals and new cultural experiences together.

 You are invited to submit the first 10-12 minutes of a new play for young people aged 12 – 15 years.
 The play must be able to be performed by no more than 4 actors (actors can perform multiple roles).
 Actors can include adults and young people.